 April 28: Sullivan County Extension Office.
 Chris Ramsey, Director and Extension Agent.
 Chris will give us an overview of the functions of the office and staff, such as 4H program and Master Gardener program, and will take us beyond the office into the agricultural functions of the county agent.

 Wednesday 1:30 – 3:30 PM

 March 24 – April 28: Great Decisions.
-This program, cosponsored with the Kingsport Public Library, is held at the Kingsport Center for Higher Education.
+This program, cosponsored with the Friends of the Kingsport Public Library, is held at the Kingsport Center for Higher Education.
 The series will provide commentary on current topics of international interest and time for guided discussion following each presentation.
-This program will require purchase of a booklet of background information for $22. (not included in the KACL membership fee)
+This program will require purchase of a booklet of background information. (not included in the KACL membership fee)

 The order of topics may change.
 Topics include:

 - March 24: The End of Globalization (Discussion Leader: Gail Preslar)